unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/decimal_ffi.rst

 .. js:class:: ICU4XFixedDecimalGroupingStrategy

-    See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/enum.GroupingStrategy.html>`__ for more information.
+    See the `Rust documentation for GroupingStrategy <https://unicode-org.github.io/icu4x-docs/doc/icu/decimal/enum.GroupingStrategy.html>`__ for more information.